jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/3- Customizing Our Page.md

 > There are some elements, such as "<br>" (break) that are standalone and do not have content or a closing tag.
 These are sometimes written as self-closing ("<br />").
 When in doubt, use a closing tag.

 > Elements can have "attributes".
 The attribute we see in the example above is "class".
-Above we can see that the div has been given the class of "jumbotron" and the paragraph element has been given the class of "lead".
+Above we can see that the div has been given the class of "phx-hero" and the paragraph element has been given the class of "lead".
 These are used by the css (we'll go over that later) to style the code and change how it looks, and sometimes by other parts of the code as well.

 > We'll try to briefly touch on everything as we go, but if this information about HTML is new to you and you want to get more familiar before moving on with this book, you can learn more at [TODO: Find a good beginner html resource]()